 Even though this topic has been actively addressed for decades, there is still so much work to be done to raise awareness and change the course of the destructive path humanity is currently on in this regard.
 Too many people are still deeply conditioned, refusing to budge on this issue, or simply ignorant about the situation’s seriousness.
 But the good news is that an increasing number of people are shedding old beliefs and conditioning about the use of animals as mere commodities.
 More and more people, especially young people, are taking personal accountability and responsibility and changing their habits to become part of the solution and stop being part of the problem.
 Recent reports show that Americans are eating less meat every year.

 Many groups and organizations, like the Physicians’ Committee for Responsible Medicine are working to bring awareness and help people overcome the unnecessary health problems related to our modern meat-centric diets.
 An increasing amount of restaurants are changing their menus to address the growing plant-based dietary needs.
 More doctors are changing in how they treat their patients, focusing more on diet and less on drugs.
-Many scientists are advising people to eat less meat to avoid climate catastrophe.
+Many organizations are advising people to eat less meat to help the environment.
 And even entire countries are starting to make serious changes to their dietary guidelines for plant-based eating.
-All this is a beautiful sign of conscious and compassionate eating going mainstream.
+All this is a positive sign of conscious and compassionate eating going mainstream.

 It All Starts with Meat